Sheffield school reveals how it plans to achieve 'outstanding' Ofsted rating

-Sheffield schools: Hinde House Academy reveals how it plans to achieve 'outstanding' Ofsted rating
+Sheffield schools: Hinde House Secondary reveals how it plans to achieve 'outstanding' Ofsted rating

 After enduring the challenges of the pandemic, a Sheffield secondary school is determined to become 'outstanding' after being rated ‘good' three times in a row.

-Hinde House Academy 2-16 in Shiregreen was recently rated 'good' by education watchdog Ofsted for a third consecutive inspection, indicating that the school has the potential to achieve even higher standards.
+Hinde House Secondary in Shiregreen was recently rated 'good' by education watchdog Ofsted for a third consecutive inspection, indicating that the school has the potential to achieve even higher standards.

 And the teaching team is working tirelessly to make the dreams a reality, as staff realise they need to work even harder to make the school a better place for the students and the best in the city, if not the country.